This post contains affiliate links. I may earn a small commission at no extra cost to you. More information.

 Dove Lake with Cradle Mountain in the background

-Where to stay to visit Cradle Mountain
+Where to stay near Cradle Mountain

 How to get to Cradle Mountain